The New DJI Mavic 3 Is Here To Make Aerial Masterpieces Happen

 Professional Video On Demand

-Mavic 3 not only records aerial videos at high resolution and frame rates but also captures 1 billion colours with a 10-bit D-Log colour profile, presenting a more natural gradation of sky colours with more details retained for greater post-production flexibility.
+In addition to recording aerial videos at high resolution and frame rates, the Mavic 3's professional imaging performance also allows it to capture 1 billion colours with a 10-bit D-Log colour profile, giving sky colours a more natural gradation while retaining more details for greater post-production flexibility.

 Professional videographers will appreciate the Mavic 3 Cine Premium Combo's camera's ability to record up to 5.1K at 50 frames per second and 4K video at 120 frames per second.
 If you want to record in 1080p, the Mavic 3 Cine Premium Combo can do it at up to 200 frames per second, making it DJI's most versatile camera drone yet.

-The unique tele lens featured on the Mavic 3 makes “Explore Mode” the ideal way to scout and plan your shots.
+A special telephoto lens featured on the DJI Mavic 3 makes it simple to scout and prepare your pictures.
 When recording distant scenes or subjects, pilots use the tele lens to zoom in and save time, or record from a distance without disturbing the subject.

 Safety First With Mavic 3